sparks-baird/auto-paper/README.md

 # auto-paper
 Automate your scientific research paper (thesis, original article, review).
 The aim of auto-paper is to give you tips, tricks, and tools to accelerate your publication rate and improve publication quality.

+> :warning: 2021-03-20 This repository is under construction.
+The end-goal is to have a plug-and-play system that links many of the existing (and amazing) tools that are available to help create scientific documents and add some new tools as well.
+In the meantime, I hope that the "tips, tricks, and tools" covered in this repository can be of use for you.
+Please open up an Issue if you have feedback, suggestions, or things you're particularly interested in.
+I'll prioritize these.
+Pull requests are welcome.

 ## Seminar
 <!--- [Watch the seminar](https://www.youtube.com/watch?v=K7xbBEMm8I0&t=131s):  -->
 > Taylor Sparks